 Advanced Thermomechanical Analysis

 We’ve seen a high demand for thermal and coupled thermomechanical simulations among SimScale users, which is why these capabilities were significantly enhanced with the latest platform update.
-A new analysis type enables in-depth studies of mechanical parts under thermal and mechanical loads such as transient heating/cooling, collapse due to fire exposure, thermal shocks, shrink fit and much more.
+A new analysis type enables in-depth studies of mechanical parts under thermal and mechanical loads, such as transient heating/cooling, collapse due to fire exposure, thermal shocks, shrink fit and much more.

-Advanced mechanical and thermal analysis features such as:
+Advanced mechanical and thermal analysis features, such as:

-- temperature dependent material data
+temperature-dependent material data

 were combined into one streamlined simulation workflow.
-The animation above shows the temperature and stress distribution of a stop valve that undergoes a thermal shock due to hot fluid.
+The animation above shows the temperature and stress distribution of a stop valve that undergoes a thermal shock due to a hot fluid.
 The initial state shows the pre-stressed bolts followed by the high-temperature and high-pressure fluid entering the valve.
 Physical testing of such extreme conditions would be very expensive and time-consuming compared to virtual testing.

 Fan Boundary Condition for CFD

-- # of views
+# of views

-- # of likes
+# of likes

-- # of copies
+# of copies

 Try them out in combination with the search field to see if there are other users working on applications similar to your own.

-Discover all the simulation features provided by SimScale.
-Download the document below.
+To discover all the simulation features provided by SimScale, download the document below.